micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

 The technologies to be used will be Python, SPARQL, and MongoDB.

 Visualization could be stored as JSON to be able to be plugged into MongoDB, and retrieved for later analysis.
 AJAX could update the website to show the results as they are happening.
 It will be important to keep track of a job's runtime.
-A database of results with the Github commit code version used to produce that result and the date ran will be kept.
+A database of results with the GitHub commit code version used to produce that result and the date ran will be kept.

 This will help support future creation of a larger Knowledge Graph that would encompass more aspects of land development regulations.